 As an initial matter, let’s be sure we’re not making a mountain out of a molehill.
 Is it really that big of a deal if some periods of time are busier than others?

-Some variability in workload is to be expected in any industry; but when that variability becomes significant enough, it can be very difficult to keep operations appropriately staffed.
-This means that the workload may very well be too much for available staff or that there are too many staff for the amount of available work.
-In the former situation, employees become stressed out and can make mistakes or cut corners; in the latter, employers are wasting money on unnecessary payroll.
+Some variability in workload is to be expected in any industry, but when that variability becomes significant enough, it can be very difficult to keep operations appropriately staffed.
+This means the workload may be too much for available staff or that there are too many workers for the amount of available work.
+In the former situation, employees can become stressed out and make mistakes or cut corners; in the latter, employers waste money on unnecessary payroll.

 Evaluating Available Options